blmoore/3dgenome/README.md

 # Dependencies

+A pre-built docker container with all required dependencies will be made available.

 ## blmR

 These scripts rely on an _ad hoc_ R package I've written called "blmR".
 To install, use the `devtools` package: